jlan84/knn-assignment/individual.md

 4. Plot the decision boundary.
 Look at this [sklearn example](http://scikit-learn.org/stable/auto_examples/neighbors/plot_classification.html#example-neighbors-plot-classification-py).
 Note that you'll need exactly 2 continuous features in order to do this.

-5. Test your algorithm on the churn dataset you previously used with [sklearn.metrics](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) to compute the accuracy, precision, recall and `f1` score of your model.
-Use KFold Cross Validation and determine the best choice of `k` (will probably depend on which metric you use!).
+5. Test your algorithm on a dataset used for a previous exercise.
+Use [sklearn.metrics](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) to compute the accuracy, precision and recall of your model.
+Use KFold Cross Validation and determine the best choice of `k` (will probably depend on which metric you use!).f

 ## Extra Credit (Harder Recursion Problems)
 1. Go back to the traversal problem from above.
 If you are given the *output* of that function, can you rebuild the tree?
 Let's say you have the preorder and inorder.
 Write a function which builds the tree.
 You can assume values are unique.

-    **Hint:** The first item in the preorder is the root.
-In the inorder, the everything to the left of the root is in the left subtree and everything to the right is in the right subtree.
+    **Hint:** The first item in the preorder traversal is the root.
+In the inorder traversal, everything to the left of the root is in the left subtree and everything to the right is in the right subtree.

 2. Write a function `print_tree` which takes a tree and prints the output in a human readable format.

 3. Write a function `make_word_breaks` which takes a string `phrase` and a set `word_list`.
 The idea is to determine if you can make word breaks in the string.
-For example: `thedogruns` would become `the dog runs`.
+For example: `"thedogruns"` would become `"the dog runs"`.
 Of course for many strings of letters, this is not possible.
-Don't worry about being intelligent, just try every possibility.
+Don't worry about being efficient, just try every possibility.